wansco/TAM_M1/README.md

 This is where it gets dicey.
 The TAM installer fails, but since we aren't concerned about the data acquisition sensor connectivity part (see Disclaimer #3 above), we can install TAM by simply copying the TAM folder from a Windows machine into the wine folder.

-If you have access to a windows machine and can transfer files, copy the entire TAM folder to your mac.
+If you have access to a windows machine and can transfer files, just copy the entire TAM folder to your mac.
 The location of the TAM folder on your mac doesn't matter, but if you want to keep it windows-y, you can put it in the program files folder (NOTE: the wine folder is hidden, so you might have trouble finding this later)

 ```
 open ~/.wine/drive_c/Program\ Files\ \(x86\)/